HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 As a product owner, I need to be assured that my full stack development team has access to a supported platform that offers an automated code delivery environment without having to worry about the infrastructure, so that my team can sustain a high frequency of feature delivery.

 ### Context:
-As teams design and architect new IT based systems that deliver business value, they are looking to adopt flexible technologies without the inherent lock-in that has come with selecting platforms in the past.
-Application containers are lightweight, secure and scalable.
+As teams design and architect new IT-based systems that deliver business value, they are looking to adopt flexible technologies without the inherent lock-in that has come with selecting platforms in the past.
+Application containers are lightweight, secure, and scalable.
 Container Based Applications (CBA) are portable across a number of on-premise (OCIO-ES) and vendor clouds.

 ### Scenarios:
 -	New or existing web based solutions that can be designed or refactored to run on the OpenShift platform